sigmu7/congestion_forecasting/README.md

 Data source for this project is average speed collected by sensors installed on highways in California – a system known as the Performance Measurement System (PeMS) (Caltrans, 2019).
 The dataset consists of average speed records for 207 sensors for the duration between February and June 2012 collected at a 5-minute interval.
 These sensors are located on sections of highways in Los Angeles County, namely, I-5, US-101, CA-170, CA-134, CA-2, CA-110.
 ![](/images/Study_Area.png)

 A sample plot for three sensors shows that the ‘peak’ period, represented by low speed, can occur during different times of the day.
 Once compiled, the data was normalized.
-Both the StandardScaler using mean and standard deviation and MinMax scalers available in the Keras API were used.
+Both the StandardScaler using mean and standard deviation and MinMax scalers available in the Scikit-learn API were used.
 The MinMaxScaler provided better training results, which was used for all further analyses and experiments.
 ![](/images/time_series_plot_1.png)

 Finally, following the scaling process, several sensor time series were tested for stationarity using unit root test through the Dickey-Fuller test (Dickey and Fuller (1979)).
 For all the test the p-value for the test was very close to 0.
 This implies that there is no unit root among any of the series.